groundhoggwp/holler-box/readme.txt

 = 2.1 (2023-03-20) =
 * ADDED Phone field support in some templates.
-* ADDED Make name field options in some templates.
+* ADDED Make name field optional in some templates.

 = 2.0.15 (2022-11-25) =
 * FIXED Body class hook removed need for additional arguments.